 As of May 2018, Peppa Pig was removed from Douyin, a video platform, due to promoting “gangster culture” according to the Independent.
 Peppa Pig has also become a popular design for tattoos in China.

 Peppa Pig earned a revenue of over 14 billion dollars in 2014, according to the Guardian.
 The show has captured the attention of viewers all over the globe, adults as well as their children.
 However, China does not seem to be the only country that believes that Peppa Pig can promote bad behavior.

-“If you look past the cute theme tune, the humor and the belly-laugh ending, there’s little denying that Peppa Pig is terribly behaved,” says Educate Inspire Change, an English platform focusing on education.
+“If you look past the cute theme tune, the humor, and the belly-laugh ending, there’s little denying that Peppa Pig has terribly behaved,” says Educate Inspire Change, an English platform focusing on education.

 “Then there’s the way she bullies Daddy Pig, bossing him about relentlessly and making him feel fat and useless.
 Then there’s Daddy Pig, who’s fat and useless, and George, who’s quite sweet, but if he carries on hanging out with Peppa, will soon grow out of it.”

 In addition to bans on certain television series, China has also prohibited the public appearance of artists who have tattoos and any hip-hop-related media.
 This was followed by the removal of famous Chinese rapper, GAI, who was competing on the famous Chinese show, Singer.